AtonDevPortfolio/AFB/README.md

 4. Run `> npm-install` to install the project dependencies
 5. Install gulp.js via the Mac terminal or Gitbash on a PC `> npm install -g gulp`
 5. Run the Gulp command `> gulp`
-6. Fire up your browser at `http://localhost:8080`
+6. Fire up your browser at `http://localhost:8080`# Building Real Time Apps with Angular and Firebase.